(revised October 2023)

-Sequence type T5 was one of the first sequence types identified.
+Sequence type T5 was among the first sequence types identified.
 In contrast to other frequent sequence types such as T3, T4 or T11, isolates from sequence type T5 have almost all been assigned to a single taxa, Acanthamoeba lenticulata.
-Examination of the DNA sequences for the 18S rRNA gene in March 2022 shows that almost 440 isolates have been assigned into sequence type T5.
+Examination of the DNA sequences for the 18S rRNA gene in October 2023 shows that 482 isolates have been assigned into sequence type T5.

 Sequence variability among the isolates assigned to sequence type T5 is much lower than that seen within T4.
 Because of this, we initally examined allelic variation within sequence type T5 using a different approach from that taken with other sequence types.
 Allelic variation is observed to be distributed primarily within two regions of the 18S rRNA gene of T5 isolates.
 One of these regions corresponds to a portion of stem-loop 19.1 of the Acanthamoeba 18S rRNA gene, the region showing hypervariation that is used to define alleles in T4 (and T3 and T11, as well) and which has been included in the partial sequence region designated DF3.
 This is a region that include nucleotides 1336 – 1363 of the sequence of A. lenticulata strain 45 (ATCC 50703; Genbank accession U94730).
 In T5, the length of this region is only about 50% the length of the variable regions in T3, T4 or T11.
 We designate this as “sub-allele region 2”.
 In addition there is a variable region of the gene from nucleotide 1096 – 1120 within the 18S rRNA gene of A. lenticulata strain 45 that we have identified as useful for allele classification and designate “sub-allele region 1”.